COQUARD-Cyrille-Freelance/gatsby-plugin-smartlook/README.md

-# gatsby-plugin-smartlook
+# gatsby-plugin-smartlook-tracking

 Easily add Smartlook Analytics to your Gatsby site.

 ## Install

-`yarn add gatsby-plugin-smartlook`
+`yarn add gatsby-plugin-smartlook-tracking`

 or

-`npm i gatsby-plugin-smartlook --save`
+`npm i gatsby-plugin-smartlook-tracking --save`

 ## How to use